DORSET WEDDING GUIDE

 This often means couples prefer enough coverage to avoid rushing or compressing the day, especially if being present with guests is a priority.

-If you’d like more context on how coverage length influences cost, I’ve explained how wedding photography pricing works in Dorset separately.
+If you would like more context on how coverage length influences cost, there is a separate guide on how wedding photography pricing works in Dorset.

 Rather than choosing a number early on, it can help to ask: